FAFSA Form Updates

 Consent, Taxes, and Financial Data

-What is consent, and why do I have to provide it when completing the FAFSA 2025-26?
+What is consent, and why do I have to provide it when completing the FAFSA form?

-The Future Act requires that every contributor on the FAFSA provide consent to share their tax information in the application so that the IRS can share this information with the Office of Federal Student Aid (FSA).
+The Future Act requires that every contributor on the FAFSA form provide consent to share their tax information so that the IRS can share this information with the Office of Federal Student Aid (FSA).
 All parties whose Federal Tax Information (FTI) is included on a student's FAFSA form must consent annually.
-The consent will be required when a student submits a FAFSA, chooses Income-Driven Repayment (IDR) when starting loan repayment, or submits the Total and Permanent Disability discharge (TPD) within the U.S. Department of Veterans Affairs for totally and permanently disabled students.
+The consent isbe required when a student submits a FAFSA form, chooses Income-Driven Repayment (IDR) when starting loan repayment, or submits the Total and Permanent Disability discharge (TPD) within the U.S. Department of Veterans Affairs.
 The consent is necessary not only for the U.S. Department of Education to request federal tax information from the IRS but also to use that FTI in the federal student aid application process, as well as do other things such as redisclose that information to certain eligible entities, such as higher education institutions.

-What happens if I, as a student, or a spouse or parent, don't want to provide consent on the FAFSA?
+What happens if I, as a student, or a spouse or parent, don't want to provide consent on the FAFSA form?

 If a student, spouse, or parent doesn't provide consent on the FAFSA Form, the Student Aid Index (SAI) will not be calculated, and the student will not be eligible for any federal aid.